Did Seahawks’ activism affect results? Pete Carroll weighs in

 And you have to credit Carroll for supporting his players throughout the season and defending them Tuesday.
 Referencing the police handcuffing Michael Bennett in Las Vegas three months ago, Carroll said “this is real-life stuff that needs to be talked about.”

 There were clues, however, suggesting Carroll might like to see the social and political commentary dialed down next season.
-For instance, while discussing the way his team should “handle (sensitive) topics” going forward, Carroll said “I would like to keep them in the offseason as best we could.”
+For instance, while discussing the way his team should “handle (sensitive) topics” going forward, Carroll said, “I would like to keep them in the offseason as best we could.”

 Again, don’t read that as Carroll censuring his players’ use of their platforms.
 He stressed Tuesday that some of these team-wide conversations have been of great value.
 But that doesn’t mean it’s wrong for him to worry about the point where dedication turns into distraction.